Diagnosis

 Medicines

-Medicines that might be used for treating the symptoms of a venous malformation include anti-seizure medicines to treat seizures and pain relievers for headaches.
+Medicines to treat the symptoms of venous malformations include antiseizure medicines to treat seizures and pain relievers for headaches.

 Surgery or other procedures

-Some central nervous system vascular malformations that pose a high risk of bleeding can be removed.
+Some central nervous system vascular malformations that are very likely to bleed may be removed with surgery.
 The procedure depends on the malformation.

-• Surgery.
-This involves cutting into the brain or spinal cord to remove the malformation.
-Surgery is most often used for an arteriovenous malformation that is small and in a place that's easy to reach.
+• Surgery involves cutting into the brain or spinal cord to remove the malformation.
+Surgery is often used for an arteriovenous malformation that is small and in a place that's easy to reach.

-• Stereotactic radiosurgery.
-This uses radiation beams that are aimed exactly at the vascular malformation.
-The radiation damages the walls of the blood vessels of the malformation and causes it to go away over time.
+• Stereotactic radiosurgery uses radiation beams aimed at the vascular malformation.
+The radiation damages the walls of the blood vessels that form the malformation.
+This causes the malformation to go away over time.

-Because radiosurgery doesn't involve cutting, the risks are lower than they are for standard surgery.
+Because radiosurgery doesn't involve cutting, the risks are lower than with standard surgery.
 However, there's a risk of radiation damage to healthy tissue.

-• Endovascular embolization.
-This technique involves the use of a long, thin tube, called a catheter.
+• Endovascular embolization involves using a long, thin tube called a catheter.
 The tube is put into an artery in the leg or groin that feeds the malformation.
 It's then threaded to the brain using X-ray imaging to guide it.

-Through the tube, the surgeon sends in coils or a glue-like substance that blocks the artery and lowers blood flow to the malformation.
+The surgeon sends coils or a gluelike substance through the tube that blocks the artery and lowers blood flow to the malformation.

-Embolization might not completely remove the malformation, or the results might not last long.
-It's often used with other surgical procedures.
+Embolization often is used with other surgical procedures.
+It might not completely remove the malformation, or the results might not last long.

 Preparing for your appointment